 Do you have spare Weetabix left over in your cupboard because your kids have got bored of eating it?
 Before you dispose of it have you ever thought, can birds eat Weetabix?

 Then the quick answer is yes, birds can eat Weetabix, so if your children are fed up with eating this cereal, birds will really appreciate the generous gesture.

-If you’ve run out of bird food for your feeders and you need to toss a little bit of Weetabix to your birds in the meantime it’s okay.
-They can benefit from the added fiber that’s in Weetabix and there isn’t very much sugar in the cereal.
+If you’ve run out of bird food for your feeders then your backyard birds can benefit from the added fiber that’s in Weetabix plus there’s not much sugar too.

-If you have some stale Weetabix lying around or you ran out of bird feed it’s okay to feed your birds a little bit of Weetabix.
-Crumble it up and stick it in a feeder making sure that you don’t put out too much at a time.
+To feed your garden/backyard birds some leftover Weetabix, just crumble it up and stick it in a feeder and make sure you don’t put out too much at a time though.

 In addition, Weetabix also contains salt which will cause your birds to become thirstier than usual.